‘The people walking in darkness have seen a great light; on those living in the land of deep darkness a light has dawned.’

 She knows, she feels, she lives, all of this.
 She knows the dark, and it isn’t light.
 It weighs heavy on her soul.
 Just as it does for most human beings on this planet.

 Where is the light in all this spinning pitch?
-Because there are days here on this patch of earth when we, all worn-out wait, looking, longing, straining, scanning the horizon for the thin gold rim of hope.
-Seasons when we wait for the light, weak and groaning with our beating fists to heaven.
+Because there are seasons here on this patch of earth when we all worn-out wait, languishing in darkness, searching, straining, scanning the horizon for a thin gold rim of hope.

 This is not the world that any of us were dreamt for.
 This is not the world our fragile human hearts were formed for.
 It is now our lived reality, but it was not our breath’s beginning.
 The beginning that was planned for us in a garden long ago.